bergesinstitute/graf-method/book-4-unit-2.md

 # Pronombres de objeto directo (OD) en español.
 Direct object (DO) pronouns in Spanish.

+## Pronombres

 Los objetos directos pueden ser cosas o personas.
 Estos son los pronombres.

-Direct objects can be things or people.
+💂 Direct objects can be things or people.
 These are the pronouns.

     Me